ChristopheCode/casualenglish/README.md

 ## 👥 Our Team

-We are a small, collaborative team:

-- **Developers** – Building the user interface and improving the experience
+- **Developers** – UI and learning experience
-- **Designers** – Creating a clean and attractive visual layout
+- **Designers** – Clean and accessible visual layout
-- **Teachers** – Ensuring the content is educational and relevant
+- **Teachers** – Educational quality of the content

 ---

 ## 🎯 Our Mission

-Our mission is to help students improve their English language skills in a fun and interactive way.
+To help students strengthen their English skills with simple, focused, and interactive exercises centered on irregular verbs.
-We believe technology can make learning more accessible and enjoyable.

 ---

 ## 🤝 Contributing

 We welcome contributions!
-To contribute:

-1. **Fork** the repository
+1. Fork this repository
 2. Create a new branch (e.g. `casualenglish/add-new-verb-list`)
 3. Make your changes
-4. Open a **Pull Request**
+4. Open a Pull Request

 ---

 ## 📄 License

 This project is open-source under the **MIT License**.
-You are free to use, modify, and share the code.
 See the `LICENSE` file for more details.